-This unit is designed to assist registered nurses and midwives to extend their knowledge and skills in the area of wound care.
+This unit is designed to assist registered nurses and midwives to extend their knowledge and skills in the area of skin and wound management.
 The unit will provide students with the theoretical foundation to enable them to apply an evidence-based framework to the assessment and management of a diverse range of acute and chronic wounds within a variety of health care settings.

 |Unit name||Introduction to Wound Management|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

 Unit census dates currently displaying for 2024 are indicative and subject to change.
 Finalised census dates for 2024 will be available from the 1st October 2023.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).